 Boxing is your everyman, your everymove, your everything.
 And language understands it.
 Words power the punch.
 They also power the recovery.
 They paint the viciousness and then they paint the grace, or the loss, or both at once.
 It’s like making love with ruin, like saying: I just entered you, you soaked down in me, won’t you stay around just a little longer?
 We’ve all seen the peeling posters on the gym wall.
 We’ve witnessed the pull of the string and the click of the light bulb.
 We’ve heard the rear door slowly close and felt the darkness coming down.
 We’ve walked down through the foggy alleyway, carrying the wound, going home.

 Every now and then, though, boxing moves beyond the human and just becomes plain indescribable, and you have to let the silence.
 You have to let it.
 You have to.
 Let it.
 Fall.

-Colum McCann is the author of Let the Great World Spin, winner of the 2009 National Book Award.
-This essay will be the foreword to At The Fights, an anthology of writing about boxing to be published by the Library of America this spring.
+This essay will be the foreword to At The Fights, an anthology of writing about boxing to be published by the Library of America in the spring of 2012.

 Permission required for reprinting, reproducing, or other uses.